t3-team/turiyasills-docs-forked/docs/features/small-business.md

      - Job Portals
      - Professional Networking Platforms
      - Website Job Board
-     - etc..
+     - and Uploaded into Resume Parser
-   - All collected resumes are consolidated for further processing.
+   - All collected resumes are parsed, scored based on the experience, education, & skills of the candidate against the requirement of the JD.

 3. **Resume Processing (Parsing and Evaluation)**